ChainSafe/game-docs-v2/docs/v2.6/1_getting-started.md

 ![](assets/getting-started/package-manager-add-package.png)

-Our packages are modular so your project wont bloat out with SDK files & you can have a lean development environment.
-The first piece you will need to being your development journey is the core SDK package.
+Our packages are modular so your project wont bloat out with SDK files and you can have a lean development environment.
+The first piece you will need to begin your development journey is the core SDK package.
 This package contains everything you need for standard chain interactions.
 Simply enter this url into the add path field of the package manager.

-Core SDK
+Core SDK:
 `https://github.com/ChainSafe/web3.unity.git?path=/Packages/io.chainsafe.web3-unity`

 Please note that each package has samples that can be installed, these samples are built to give you a working example on the packages calls.
 You will also need the CORE SDK samples package if you want to work with the prefab scripts seen [here](https://docs.gaming.chainsafe.io/current/prefab-scripts)